nosco/multi-cluster/README.md

 # multi-cluster

-Create robust node.js applications with automatic spawning of multiple processesa and multiple apps, signal handling and respawning.
+Create robust node.js applications with automatic spawning of multiple processes and multiple apps, signal handling and respawning.

 ### This is an early BETA version